-Further skills that help pupils at the academy to become team workers, reflective learners and independent enquirers are embedded in the subjects of the national curriculum as well as the PSHCE programme of study.
+Further skills that help pupils at the academy to become team workers, reflective learners and independent enquirers are embedded in all subjects taught at the academy.
 Developing these skills helps pupils with learning difficulties to work with others, improve their own learning and performance, and solve problems.

-Respect and tolerance: this is the understanding that everyone is different and hold their own beliefs and values.
+Respect and tolerance: this is the understanding that everyone is different and holds their own beliefs and values.
 If these beliefs and values do not directly harm or intentionally hurt others then they should be equally valued.
 Activities allow pupils to respect one another and to learn to support each other.
 This allows pupils to begin to understand how we can live in harmony together, respecting one another's cultures and traditions.

-As part of this area of the curriculum, for pupils in upper KS2 who are developmentally able to understand and respond, there will be a focus on keeping safe that will include:
+As part of this area of the curriculum, for pupils who are developmentally able to understand and respond, there will be a focus on keeping safe that will include:

 - substance education;

-- sex and relationships education;
+- relationships and sex education;

 - e-safety; and

-- community safety.
+community safety.

-The academy has a pupil council, allowing pupils to be included in the direction and development of the school's environment and enrichment activities.
+The academy has a junior leadership team, allowing pupils to be included in the direction and development of the school's environment and enrichment activities.
 Pupils attend regular meetings with a lead member of staff where they discuss any relevant issues and areas that they would like to be developed in the school.
 Pupils work together to put ideas into practice supporting fund raising within the academy and for external charities making close links with local communities to support and help those around them.
 In this way, important, fundamental British values can be taught in a real-life context.

-RE also teaches children about the world views and faiths of others and about the concepts of understanding and tolerance (see RE policy for more details).
+RE also teaches children about world views and faiths of others and about the concepts of understanding and tolerance (see RE policy for more details).
 Each topic incorporates links to RE, British values and SMSC principles.
 These are written into the thematic overviews for each key stage (and have been outlined above).